-Like a bee drawn to a flower, you’ll find yourself captivated by the works of influential artists in this field.
+Like a bee drawn to a flower, you’ll be captivated by the works of influential artists in this field.

 One such artist is Andy Goldsworthy, whose sculptures harmonize with natural landscapes.
 His work, ‘Roof,’ is an intricate cairn of slate that appears to emerge from the earth.

-Then there’s Maya Lin, an American artist renowned for her environmental artworks, such as ‘Wave Field,’ a vast undulating landscape that mimics the ocean’s waves.
+Then there’s Maya Lin, an American artist renowned for her environmental artworks, such as ‘Wave Field,’ a vast undulating landscape miming the ocean’s waves.

-Richard Long, a British artist, creates art by walking in nature – his ‘A Line Made by Walking’ is simply that, a line in grass made by his footsteps.
+Richard Long, a British artist, creates art by walking in nature – his ‘A Line Made by Walking’ is simply a grass line made by his footsteps.

 These artists’ works will not only inspire you, but they’ll also challenge your perception of what constitutes art.

 You’ve journeyed through the labyrinth of organic modern art, uncovering its mystery.